 The City is now exploring the possibility of a new pool-only facility that would be smaller in overall size than the facility proposed in 2019.
 The facility would include an 8-lane lap pool, a warmer water recreation pool, and additional features and amenities.
 The new facility would not include sport courts and other gym spaces.
 Spartan Recreation Center would continue to be the City’s primary recreation center, with its two gymnasiums, weight room, and several recreation multipurpose spaces.

-The City Manager seeks to appoint 14 to 16 community members that reflect Shoreline’s diversity to serve on the Pool Facility Advisory Committee from September 2025 through February 2026.
-The Committee’s goal will be to make a recommendation to the City Manager about aspects of a pool facility funding measure that could potentially be on the November 2026 ballot.
-Committee members will receive a $50 stipend per meeting.
+The City Manager will appoint 14 to 16 community members to serve on the Pool Facility Advisory Committee (Pool Committee) from September 2025 through February 2026.
+The Pool Committee’s goal will be to make a recommendation to the City Manager about aspects of a pool facility funding measure that could potentially be on the November 2026 ballot.
+The Pool Committee will reflect the diversity of the Shoreline community, including both swimmers and non-swimmers.
+Pool Committee members will receive a payment of $50 for each meeting.